 How does a credit utilization ratio fluctuate?

 Your credit utilization score increases and decreases with the fluctuating balances on your individual cards.

 |If you have a balance of $600 on a card with an $800 limit||Your utilization score is 75%.|

 |If you have a balance of $225 on a card with a $1,500 limit||Your utilization score is 15%.|

 |If you have a balance of $350 on a card with a $1,000 limit||Your utilization score is 35%.|

-Using these examples, you’ll see that the middle ratio is great, because it’s under the 30% threshold.
-The bottom example is close but not ideal, given it’s higher than 30%, even if only by 5%.
+Using these examples, you’ll see that the middle ratio is ideal, because it’s under the 30% threshold.
+The bottom example is close but it could damage your score given that it’s higher than 30%, even if only by 5%.
 That top example at 75% is a number you want to avoid.